angadhn/MySite/_notes/Space Data Center Analysis.md

 ### Power Density

-Each iROSA generates nearly 20 kilowatts (kW) of direct current power from two rolled-up solar blankets.
+Each iROSA generates nearly 20 kilowatts (kW) of power from two rolled-up solar blankets.
 When fully extended, the pair span 18.3 metres in length and 6 metres in width.
-The gap between the blankets is not in the public domain but appears to be more negligible than between a pair of SAW blankets; the specifications of the solar cells and their arrangement are also known.
-So, the power density here is based purely on the wing span, which works out to about 255 W/m² from:
+The gap between the blankets does not appear to be in the public domain but appears to be negligible than that between the pair of SAW blankets; the specifications of the solar cells and their arrangement are also not known.

+So, the power density here is based purely on the wing span, which works out to about 182.1 W/m² from:

 $$
 \begin{align}